What is a makerspace?

 The public can access the SPL MakerSpace in a number of ways: through our planned programming; workshops; and open lab times.

 Drop-in during OpenLab to see the MakerSpace in action!
-Use the Mac or PC Creation Station (per availability) for design projects using Adobe Creative Suite, try cutting a special template in paper or vinyl with the Silhouette Cameo, turn a digital design into a real object using our Cubicon 3D printer, digitize your film or photo negatives, or even program one of our various robotics.
+Use the Mac or PC Design Station (per availability) for design projects using Adobe Creative Suite, try cutting a special template in paper or vinyl with the Silhouette Cameo, turn a digital design into a real object using our Cubicon 3D printer, digitize your film or photo negatives, or even program one of our various robots.

 Open Lab Hours